puppetlabs/bolt/documentation/bolt_project_directories.md

 Bolt uses the following methods, in order, to choose a Bolt directory.

+1. **Environment variable:** You can specify a path to a project using the `BOLT_PROJECT` environment variable.
-1. **Manually specified:** You can specify a directory path on the command line with `--project <DIRECTORY_PATH>`.
+2. **Manually specified:** You can specify a directory path on the command line with `--project <DIRECTORY_PATH>`.
 There is not an equivalent configuration setting because the Bolt directory must be known in order to load configuration.
-2. **Parent directory:** Bolt traverses parents of the current directory until it finds a directory containing a `Boltdir`, or `bolt-project.yaml`, or it reaches the root of the file system.
+3. **Parent directory:** Bolt traverses parents of the current directory until it finds a directory containing a `Boltdir`, or `bolt-project.yaml`, or it reaches the root of the file system.
 3. **Default project directory:** If no project directory is specified manually or found in